Basic Approach

 For the establishment of a solid earnings base and the realization of energy transition, the Group will accelerate business transformation through digital transformation (DX) in the areas of base businesses, growth businesses, and carbon neutrality.

 As a driving force to support these efforts, we will focus on the development of digital talent by enhancing the autonomous capabilities of employees and promoting the assignment of appropriate personnel to appropriate posts.
-In the third Medium-Term Management Plan (FY2023–FY2025), we have set a target to develop 2,000 advanced digital resources, which is approximately 20% of our total workforce.
-As of the end of fiscal 2023, a total of 1,900 advanced digital resources had been developed.
+The target of developing 2,000 advanced digital resources set out in the third Medium-Term Management Plan (fiscal 2023–fiscal 2025) had been achieved ahead of schedule as of the end of fiscal 2024.
+By the end of fiscal 2024, a total of 2,700 advanced digital resources had been developed.

-In addition to the development measures for digital talent that were implemented during the second Medium-Term Management Plan (FY2020–FY2022), from fiscal 2023 ENEOS has introduced new level certification (four levels, from 1 to 4) and three types of digital resources.
+In fiscal 2023 ENEOS introduced level certification (four levels, from 1 to 4) and three types of digital resources.
 Through these efforts, we are visualizing the development status and strengthening DX implementation and practical skills.

 By providing e-learning to all employees to enable them to acquire digital literacy, we aim to ensure that all personnel are digitally literate human resources (Level 1).
 In addition, as a measure to develop advanced digital resources (Levels 2 to 4), we have established three types: Business Designer1, DX Coordinator2, and Data Analyst3, and we are pursuing the development of human resources who will play a central role in DX by combining training and work experience for each type.